 Twitter Security Feeds

 Malware Domain List: Updates from Malware Domain List.

 Microsoft Security Response: Important security-related information from Microsoft.

 CVE Details: Billed as the ultimate security vulnerability datasource.

-Virus.Org's Default Password Database: A list of default hardware and software passwords, searchable by vendor, product, and model number.
+CIRT.net default password list: A list of default hardware and software passwords, searchable by vendor, product, and model number.
 If you are currently using a product with the default password still set, or with a variant of the default password, change it now!
-A similar site is CIRT.net default password list.

 The Cooperative Association for Internet Data Analysis: Offers research, analysis, and visualization efforts into the behavior, usage, evolution, and infrastructure of the Internet.

 CiscoNet.com: Provides a list of public route servers that anybody can telnet to.
 Use them to run traceroutes and to help troubleshoot network issues.

 IP to CIDR: One of the few CIDR calculators that converts IP ranges into CIDR notation.